engrit-illinois/Get-LocalUserProfiles/README.md

 # Summary

-This Powershell module pulls information about local user profiles from an array of given computers.
+This Powershell module pulls information about local user profiles from a given array of computers.

 It will dump some of this info about all profiles found on all given computers to the screen.
 Additionally it will optionally log data to a log file, and/or a CSV file, as well as return an object containing all the data.